-Harvard Book Store welcomes Emmy Award–winning MSNBC news anchor Chris Hayes, author of the New York Times bestselling book Twilight of the Elites, for a panel discussion on inequality in America and his latest book, A Colony in a Nation.
-Hayes will be joined in conversation by Emerson College's Jabari Asim and Suffolk University Law School's Frank Rudy Cooper.
-WBUR's Anthony Brooks will moderate the evening's conversation.
+Emmy Award–winning MSNBC news anchor Chris Hayes, author of the New York Times bestselling book Twilight of the Elites, came to Boston for a panel discussion on inequality in America.
+He was joined at the Old South Church by Emerson College's Jabari Asim and Suffolk University Law School's Frank Rudy Cooper.
+Anthony Brooks moderated the conversation.

 Hayes contends our country has fractured in two: the Colony and the Nation.
 In the Nation, we venerate the law.
 In the Colony, we obsess over order, fear trumps civil rights, and aggressive policing resembles occupation.
 A Colony in a Nation explains how a country founded on justice now looks like something uncomfortably close to a police state.
 How and why did Americans build a system where conditions in Ferguson and West Baltimore mirror those that sparked the American Revolution?